Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/r/rocm/USER.md

 -   `/appl/local/containers/sif-images`: Symbolic link to the latest version of the container for each ROCm version provided.
 Those links can change without notice!

--   `/appl/local/containers/tested-containers`: Tested containers provides as a Singulartiy `.sif` file and a docker-generated tarball.
+-   `/appl/local/containers/tested-containers`: Tested containers provided as a Singulartiy `.sif` file and a docker-generated tarball.
 Containers in this directory are removed quickly when a new version becomes available.